 It’s time to get fundraising—and get gift-matching!

 Make sure your nonprofit team is equipped with the right tools and resources in order to optimize your annual giving campaign and the matching gift drive hosted alongside it.
-You’ll see an increase in both the number of donations contributed and the size of those gifts, which allows your organization to be better prepared for the following year’s operations.
+For example, we recommend Double the Donation’s Matching Gift Academy for a complete look at the corporate matching gift opportunity.
+In doing so, you’ll see an increase in both the number of donations contributed and the size of those gifts, which allows your organization to be better prepared for the following year’s operations.

 At the same time, donors get to see their dollars doing more for a cause they care about and make a larger impact on your fundraising goals.